StotTot/StotTot/README.md

+# You can learn more about me @ https://stottot.github.io/
 ### Howdy 👋, my name is Aristotle
 #### Java Developer, looking to transition to C# (game dev) / Python (machine learning & bots)